Fixed Asset Management

 Acquiring Fixed Assets

-A fixed asset is any tangible asset acquired for use in the normal operation of the University with a useful life of greater than one year and has a value of $5,000 or more.
-Fixed assets include items of property and equipment, such as buildings, office furniture and fixtures, computers and other related technology equipment, including fabrication.
+A fixed asset is any tangible asset acquired for use in the normal operation of the university with a useful life of greater than one year and has a value of $5,000 or more.
+Fixed assets include items of property and equipment, such as buildings, office furniture and fixtures, computers, and other related technology equipment, including fabricated items.
 Bulk equipment purchases of the same items with individual values below $5,000, but a total purchase value of $50,000 or more (e.g., laptops or office chairs) will be capitalized as one item.
 Bulk purchases are not inventoried and therefore assets should not be purchased in bulk for a sponsored project.

 All fixed assets should be purchased through the approved university procurement methods, including on a purchase order recorded through the Enterprise Accounting System (“EAS”), or via the university’s iBuy+ eProcurement platform.